 4. Opportunistic Advertising

 Responding to trends can be an important part of a complete advertising strategy..
 For instance, if a brand in your category gets hot due to social media, see this as an opportunity.
-You can target that brand and their products to benefit from the search boost they are getting.
+You can target that brand and their products to benefit from the search boost they are gaining traction, cv

 Before you start advertising on Amazon, your products need to be retail-ready.
-What is Amazon retail readiness?
-When a product is retail ready for Amazon, the product listing has every i dotted and t crossed in regards to its listing.
+What does that look like?
+When a product is retail ready for Amazon, the product listing has every “i” dotted and “t” crossed in regards to its listing.

-Recall the last time that you were shopping on Amazon and came across a product with images that were clearly photoshopped and incomplete bullet points.
+Recall the last time that you were shopping on Amazon and came across a product with images that were clearly photoshopped and incomplete bullet points?
 You were probably left with open questions.
-When a product is retail ready it means that when potential buyers land on your listing page they will have all the information that they need to understand the item that they are buying.
+When a product is retail ready it means that when potential buyers land on your listing page, they will have all the information that they need to understand the item that they are buying.
 More importantly, they actually receive the item that they are buying.

-As with all things in regards to Amazon, there are components of an ASIN’s listing that need to be completed, compliant, and well-thought-out for the product to be retail ready.
-After retail readiness, a brand can begin to advertise.
-This is becasue advertising before a listing is retail ready can cause you to spend a lot of ad dollars on clicks, but shoppers won’t convert.
+As with all things Amazon, there are components of an ASIN’s listing that need to be completed, compliant, and well thought-out for the product to be retail ready.
+Once this has been accomplished, a brand can begin to advertise.
+This is because advertising before a listing is retail ready can lead to you spending a lot of ad dollars on clicks, but shoppers won’t convert.
 Remember; keywords get your shoppers to your listing but your sales copy ahd images is what actually sells the product.

 These components are all necessary to grow your Amazon business.